Idaho

 Can I use a drone to scout deer or elk in Idaho?

 Not during the restricted windows.
-Idaho Code 36-1101 bars using a drone to spot big game and signal its location to a hunter, and bars same-day airborne hunting.
-Since July 1, 2026, House Bill 939 separately bars drones, thermal imaging, and night vision for scouting or hunting big game and game birds from August 30 through December 31 each year, with narrow exceptions for wolf and mountain lion hunting and for recovering an animal already legally taken.
+Idaho Code 36-1101 bars using a drone to spot any game animal, game bird, or furbearing animal and signal its location to a hunter, and separately bars same-day airborne hunting of big game.
+Since July 1, 2026, House Bill 939 separately bars drones, thermal imaging, and night vision for scouting or hunting big game and game birds from August 30 through December 31 each year, with narrow exceptions for wolf and mountain lion hunting and for retrieving a wounded game animal or game bird.

 What happens if I get caught using a drone to track game illegally in Idaho?